WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **Battle of Culloden**: 90 minute program, produced by BBC and initially distributed by NET in 1969.
 It was originally shot on videotape in black and white.  *Aired as an episode of [NET Playhouse](/about-the-american-archive/projects/net-catalog/series/net-playhouse).*<br/>
 **Battle Over the Migrant**: 30 minute program, initially distributed by NET in 1965.
 It was originally shot on videotape.<br />
 **Beethoven Archduke Trio**: 75 minute program.<br />
-**Beethoven Personality**: 40 minute program, produced by WGBH and initially distributed by NET in 1970.
+**Beethoven Personality**: 40 minute program, produced by GBH and initially distributed by NET in 1970.
 It was originally shot on film and videotape in color.<br />
-**Beethoven the Emperor**: 30 minute program, produced by WGBH and initially distributed by NET in 1970.
+**Beethoven the Emperor**: 30 minute program, produced by GBH and initially distributed by NET in 1970.
 It was originally shot on videotape in color.  *Aired as an episode of [NET Festival](/about-the-american-archive/projects/net-catalog/series/net-festival).*<br/>
 **Beethoven's Fifth Symphony**: 1 hour program.<br />
 **Beethoven's Seventh Symphony**: 1 hour program.<br />
 **Before Saturn**: 15 minute program, produced by NASA and initially distributed by NET in 1963.
 It was originally shot on film.<br />